optstat/pytorch-ps/README.md

 **pyzwgrjm(np, alpha, beta)** -Find the Gauss-Radau-Jacobi Zero roots and Weights at np intervals given Jacobi polynomial parameters alpha and beta with end point at z=1.
 This will return a single tensor with the first dimension being the Zeroes and the second dimension containing the Weights.

-**pyzwgrjm(np, alpha, beta)** -Find the Gauss-Lobatto-Jacobi Zero roots and Weights at np intervals given Jacobi polynomial parameters alpha and beta with end point at z=-1 and z=1.
+**pyzwgrjm(np, alpha, beta)** -Find the Gauss-Lobatto-Jacobi Zero roots and Weights at np intervals given Jacobi polynomial parameters alpha and beta with end points at z=-1 and z=1.
 This will return a single tensor with the first dimension being the Zeroes and the second dimension containing the Weights.

 **pyDgj(np, alpha, beta)** Compute the Derivative Matrix associated with the Gauss-Jacobi zeros at np intervals given Jacobi polynomial parameters alpha and beta.